This park is the ultimate winter camping destination in Ontario

 The sheer range of activities is too much to handle in just one day, which is where the rustic winter cabins come in.
 Yurts are great and all, but nothing beats spending a snowy night in a secluded wood cabin.
 These accommodations aren't luxurious, but they sure are cozy.

 Arrowhead boasts 10 cabins, which are available to rent from December 8 to March 26.
-These units get booked up fast, so interested parties need to reserve well in advance.
-Each cabin sleeps five, and goes for $125 a night.
+These units book up fast, so interested parties need to reserve well in advance.
+Each cabin sleeps five and goes for $125 a night.

 With so much attention on the skating trail over the last few years, the park has become increasingly busy on winter weekends.
 One of the advantages of staying overnight is that you don't have to fight the crowds to enter the property and park your car.